 Voting to approve a model will occur only after the MVS determines that the steps of this procedure have been satisfied.

+Model Categories and Applicability of Approval Path

+Models proposed under this procedure may include:

+New models

+Modifications or enhancements to existing approved models

+The level of review and approval path shall be commensurate with the scope and impact of the proposed changes.

+For modifications to previously approved models, the MVS may determine that a streamlined or expedited review path is appropriate, provided that:

+The underly model structure remains substantially unchanged.

+The proposer clearly documents the nature of the modifications, including their expected impact on model behavior.

+In such cases, the MVS may:

+Abbreviate portions of Stage A (Model Specification Approval).

+Limit Stage B validation to targeted benchmarking and performance verification relevant to the modification.

 Stage A. Model Specification Approval

-Proposal: The proposer submits a request for a new model or model enhancement
+Proposal: The proposer submits a request for a new model or model enhancement.

-Formation of Task Force (TF): A TF may be proposed by the Chair or any MVS member.
-If deemed necessary by the MVS, the TF is then chartered by the Chair to support the development and technical review of the proposed model.
-A TF is not required, but it is often helpful when a new model is not yet fully developed.
+Formation of task force: A task force may be proposed by the chair or any MVS member.
+If deemed necessary by the MVS, the task force is then chartered by the chair to support the development and technical review of the proposed model.
+A task force is not required, but it is often helpful when a new model is not yet fully developed.

-Specification Development: TF/Proposer conducts literature review, theoretical analysis, and drafts model structure and control equations.
+Specification Development: task force / proposer conducts literature review and theoretical analysis, and drafts model structure and control equations.

-OEM Consultation: TF/Proposer engages relevant OEMs, whenever possible, to review the specification for theoretical soundness, practical feasibility, and alignment with field-observed behavior.
+OEM Consultation: task force / proposer engages relevant OEMs, whenever possible, to review the specification for theoretical soundness, practical feasibility, and alignment with field-observed behavior.

 Preliminary Data Check: Where applicable, reference test data, OEM studies, or field measurement trends should be reviewed to ensure the proposed model structure and expected performance envelopes are credible prior to advancing to Stage B.